MA in Journalism and Digital Content Creation

-The programme runs over a twelve-month period, divided into three terms.
+The full-time programme runs over a twelve-month period, divided into three terms.
 The taught element runs over a nine-month period, divided into two equal semesters, and is followed by one research-based semester during which students complete their documentary and Mentorship Programme.

 All modules are 5 credits (ECTS) unless otherwise noted.
 The elective modules afford the learner the opportunity to broaden his/her skills set in other disciplines such as Studio Technology, Events Management and Business and Entrepreneurship.

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments, and exams.
 For detailed module information please click here.